UAE, UK Join Hands To Boost Trade Ties, Export Credit Opportunities - UrduPoint

 UAE, UK Join Hands To Boost Trade Ties, Export Credit Opportunities

-Etihad Credit Insurance (ECI), the UAE Federal export credit company and the UK Export Finance (UKEF), the UK’s export credit agency, have signed a reinsurance agreement to enhance the competitiveness, scale and scope of both countries’ export industry through strategic partnership and cooperation

-Dubai (UrduPoint / Pakistan Point News - 24th November, 2020) Etihad Credit Insurance (ECI), the UAE Federal export credit company and the UK Export Finance (UKEF), the UK’s export credit agency, have signed a reinsurance agreement to enhance the competitiveness, scale and scope of both countries’ export industry through strategic partnership and cooperation.
+DUBAI, (UrduPoint / Pakistan Point News / WAM - 24th Nov, 2020) Etihad Credit Insurance, ECI, the UK Export Finance, UKEF, have announced the signing of a reinsurance agreement to enhance the competitiveness, scale and scope of both countries’ export industry through strategic partnership and cooperation.

 The agreement, which was signed by Massimo Falcioni, CEO of ECI, and Louis Taylor, CEO of UKEF, aims to provide a robust turnkey platform, which the two parties can utilise to draw new business opportunities and identify areas for future collaboration to foster a greater trade alliance between the UAE and the UK.